fangel/fangel.github.com/_posts/2011-01-06-mobile-detection-varnish-drupal.md

 attempt to take on the task but if anyone is, I would support it in any way I could.

+# Appendix B: Varnish and WURFL Done Right.

+[Luca Passani][luca-passani-wikipedia], the creator of WURFL, from [ScientiaMobile][scientiamobile] contacted me about the availability of a WURFL Module for Varnish.
+ScientiaMobile have created plugins for Varnish, Apache and Nginx that allows you to write configurations that leverages the device information contained in WURFL.
+Their product is, as I'm writing this, still in beta but should be released very soon.
+Passanis blog post titled [*HTTP and Mobile: The Missing Header*][scientiamobile-blog-post] contains more information.

+I was offered access to an early version of the Varnish module so I could test it out and give feedback.
+So I can confirm that it does exactly what it says on the tin.
+It looks up the device information in WURFL, so you can make Varnish act on all the different capabilities of the device through standard VCL files.
+The module will need to look up a device in WURFL the first time a new User-Agent is encountered.
+Any subsequent visits by clients with the same User-Agent string will fetch the capabilities from a built in cache so there is virtually no impact on response time.

+Differently from [Enrises][enrise] solution previously discussed in [Appendix A][appendix-a], ScientiaMobile's module will expose the full set of WURFL capabilities and Varnish can be configured to act depending on their values.
+Even for a use-case as simple as grouping your clients into three buckets – desktop, tablet or mobile – using WURFL might make sense.
+Keeping track of which clients are, and which are not, tablets is a mess and you need very specific (and always changing) rules for identification.
+This is where the capabilities of WURFL is handy.
+With WURFL you can just refer to the self-explanatory capability `is_tablet`.
+In other words, ScientiaMobile – through their work on WURFL – have already done the hard work of classifying devices on a large amount of different capabilities.
+The simplest of these are the two boolean capabilities `is_wireless_device` and `is_tablet`.
+But you also have more interesting capabilities like `pointing_method`, `https_support`, `resolution_width` or `pdf_support`.
+So you can tailor your sites to phones that uses a touch-screen if that is what they have.
+Or you can disallow login on phones that doesn't support https.
+The possibilities are endless.

+So in short, if you want to serve different sites – or markup – to your clients depending on the capabilities of the device, this seems like a great way to go about achieving that goal.

 [wurfl]: http://wurfl.sourceforge.net/ "Wireless Universal Resource File"
 [varnish]: http://www.varnish-cache.org/ "Varnish Cache"
 [deviceatlas]: http://deviceatlas.com/ "DeviceAtlas"